bitburner-official/bitburner-src/markdown/bitburner.gang.nextupdate.md

 Promise&lt;number&gt;

-Promise that resolves to the number of Gang cycles that were processed in the previous update, which can vary due to "bonus time".
+Promise that resolves to the number of milliseconds of Gang time that were processed in the previous update.

 ## Remarks

 RAM cost: 1 GB

+The amount of real time spent asleep between updates can vary due to "bonus time".

 ## Example